opentofu/opentofu/rfc/20240513-static-evaluation/module-expansion.md

 This is an ancillary document to the [Static Evaluation RFC](20240513-static-evaluation.md) and is not planned on being implemented.
-It serves to document the reasoning behind why we are deciding to defer implementation of this complex functionaltiy.
+It serves to document the reasoning behind why we are deciding to defer implementation of this complex functionality.

 # Static Module Expansion